 4 p.m.
 Depart Santa Fe With a Dog-Tired Fido

-By the time your weekend in Santa Fe comes to an end, your dog will be ready to relax after hiking in the mountains, playing at the dog park, eating yummy treats and touring historic Santa Fe… and he might even have a new appreciation for art!
+By the time your weekend in Santa Fe comes to an end, your dog will be ready to relax after hiking in the mountains, playing at the dog park, eating yummy treats and touring the historic city… and he might even have a new appreciation for art!

 Have you been to Santa Fe with your dog?
 Leave a comment or tweet us @BringFido!